Solid Waste Services

 Where Your Landfill Fee Goes

 Trash collection is a mandatory service in the City of Santa Maria.
-You may start all of your City services (trash, water, sewer) simultaneously by signing up for service at the City of Santa Maria Department of Finance, 110 East Cook Street, between the hours of 8:00 a.m. and 5:00 p.m.
+You may start all of your City services (trash, water, sewer) simultaneously by signing up for service at the Utility Billing Division of the Finance Department, 206 East Cook Street, from 8:00 a.m. to 5:00 p.m.
+Monday through Thursday.

 Click photo graphic above for brochure in English